CMB-NCSA/skyviewer/Readme.md

 * [AladinLite API examples](https://aladin.u-strasbg.fr/AladinLite/doc/API/examples/)
 * [AladinLite simple tutorial](https://aladin.cds.unistra.fr/AladinLite/doc/tutorials/interactive-finding-chart/)

-## Development
+## Development using JupyterHub

-We are using a [dedicated JupyterHub instance that can be launched here 🔒](https://jupyter.skyviewer.ncsa.illinois.edu/) for development of the SkyViewer source code.
+A [dedicated JupyterHub instance that can be launched here 🔒](https://jupyter.skyviewer.ncsa.illinois.edu/) is available for development of the SkyViewer source code.

 One of the reasons we are developing this way is that the JupyterHub instance already [includes a mounted volume from the high-capacity Taiga storage system](https://gitlab.com/spt3g/kubernetes/-/blob/main/charts/jupyterhub/values.yaml).
 The data files can be generated via JupyterLab and served by an independent [NGINX webserver](https://gitlab.com/spt3g/kubernetes/-/blob/main/charts/skyviewer/templates/deployment.yaml) *in situ*.

 The [JupyterLab server image is a custom build](./docker/jupyter/Dockerfile) that includes the required development libraries and tools.

+## Development using Docker locally

-### Local Docker-based development of Aladin Lite
+### Build the Aladin Lite image

 Change to the root directory of your clone of this repo and do the following as shown below:

-* clone our Aladin Lite source repo fork
+* Clone our Aladin Lite source repo fork (`develop` branch).
-* build the Docker container image
+* Build the Docker container image.
-* run the Docker container
+* Run the Docker container to verify that the JavaScript works.

 ```bash
 $ git clone -b develop git@github.com:CMB-NCSA/aladin-lite.git aladin-lite